-If you're visiting the Caribbean and you speak English, you're in luck: English is the first or second language in most Caribbean destinations and is the unofficial "language of tourism" as well.
-Having said that, however, you'll often find that your travels will be more richly rewarding if you can speak with the locals in their native language.
-In the Caribbean, that's usually determined by which colonial power -- England, France, Spain, or Holland -- held sway over the island first or longest.
+If you're visiting the Caribbean and you speak English, you're in luck: English is the first- or second-most spoken language in most Caribbean destinations and is the unofficial "language of tourism," as well.
+However, you'll often find that your travels will be more richly rewarding if you can speak with the locals in their native language.
+In the Caribbean, that's usually determined by which colonial power—England, France, Spain, or Holland—held sway over the island first or longest.

-English: The British first established a presence in the Caribbean in the late 16th century, and by 1612 had colonized Bermuda.
+The British first established a presence in the Caribbean in the late 16th century, and by 1612 had colonized Bermuda.
 Eventually, the British West Indies would grow to become the largest group of islands under one flag.
 In the 20th century, many of these former colonies would gain their independence, while a few would remain British territories.
 English would remain the dominant language in Anguilla, Bahamas, Bermuda, Cayman Islands, British Virgin Islands, Antigua and Barbuda, Dominica, Barbados, Grenada, Trinidad and Tobago, Jamaica, St. Kitts and Nevis, St. Vincent and the Grenadines, Montserrat, St. Lucia, and Turks and Caicos.
-Thanks to the English-speaking former colonists in the United States, English also is spoken in the U.S. Virgin Islands and the Florida Keys.